incoresemi/river_core/docs/source/installation.rst

    .. tab:: Ubuntu

-      Ubuntu 17.10, 18.04 and 20.04 by default come with `Python>=3.6.9` which is sufficient for using RIVER CORE.
+      Ubuntu 17.10, 18.04 and 20.04 by default come with `Python>=3.6.9` which is sufficient for using RiVer Core.

       If you are are Ubuntu 16.10 and 17.04 you can directly install python3.6 using the Universe repository